clubstudio/craft-asset-rev/readme.md

 Once activated you can use the `rev()` function in your templates.

+**Note:** If the plugin can't find your manifest file, it will just return the file name passed into `rev()`.
+This is helpful during development as you aren't required to keep rebuilding the manifest file each time you update an asset.

 ## Example
 ```
 <link rel="stylesheet" href="{{ siteUrl }}{{ rev('css/main.css') }}">